Entrepreneurs know that numbers don't lie, so take a look at this one: 25% of small business owners experience work-related burnout.

 What's the first word that toddlers learn, but the hardest one for adults to say?

 That's right: "No."

 Your two-year-old might be driving you batty by suddenly saying "No!" to everything they used to love, but the "no phase" is a crucial part of a child's development — it's when they learn that they can use boundaries to protect themselves and their emotions.

 Most of us adults would do well to re-learn that lesson.
 As small business owners, we know that our business is a big energy investment.
 Yes, there's always something to worry about, but hey, who isn't busy?

 "No" is the magic word that breaks the cycle of busyness justification.
 There will always be more demands on your time, but there's only so much you can do.
 Saying "no" to some good things means you can say "yes" to the best ones.

 Small business owners need self-care too

 It's time to say goodbye to the myth of small business owners who survive on coffee, vending machine snacks, and the light of their laptop screens.
 Everyone deserves self-care, including entrepreneurs.
-With these tips, you can get started on your own self-care plan to benefit you and your business.
+Plus, we've proven that self-care actually benefits your business and leads to greater success!
+With these tips, you can get started on your own self-care plan to help you and your business.